-The impact would be less than significant under CEQA for both alternatives because the project is not considered to be a project of air quality concern, based on the descriptions in 40 C.F.R.
-Section 93.123(b)(1).
+The impact would be less than significant under CEQA for both alternatives because the project would not violate the $PM{10}/PM{2.5}$ health-protective NAAQS or have an adverse localized impact with respect to PM on sensitive receptors during project operations.
 Changes in on-road vehicle operation associated with the project would not contribute to new or worsened violations of the health-protective NAAQS.
 As such, localized changes in PM emissions from on-road vehicles would not be expected to contribute a significant level of air pollution such that individuals would be exposed to substantial PM concentrations.
 Therefore, CEQA does not require any mitigation.